10 Ways to Prevent Work Injuries in Retail and Restaurants

 The best way you can protect your employees is by addressing the biggest injury risks.
 For employers in the retail and restaurant industries, there are 10 key ways to prevent on-the-job injuries

-1. Safety equipment and tools
+1. Take safety precautions with equipment and tools

-3. Pre-established injury care program
+3. Pre-establish an injury care program

 Hopefully an injury won’t happen on the job, but just in case one does occur you need to have a program or set of procedures already in place.
 This program acts like a trigger, so as soon as an injury occurs all the pieces fall into place.
 Not only should you have an established plan, the plan must also be communicated to your employees.
 This way if an injury does occur they know exactly what needs to be done to get the treatment they need and get back to work with as little complications as possible.

 Drowsiness and overworked employees contribute to a large amount of on-the-job injuries.
 There are busy times of the year when you need to squeeze out extra hours from your employees, but your employees need as much rest as possible to perform the job tasks to their full capability.
 That extra hour or two of productivity is not worth the cost of dealing with a workers' compensation claim.